 1. Arrange the board and narrow down the cuttings.
 Listen to your inner voice.
 This is the future you want to create.
 You may want to place the happy picture of you in the center.
-Other people write their power word of the year, a personal mantra or favorite quote in the center.
-Bottom line, do what feels right and good to you.
+Other people write their power word of the year, a personal mantra, or their favorite quote in the center.
+The bottom line, do what feels right and good to you.

 Consider how you arrange your pictures.
 For people that need to create simplicity and order in their lives, consider doing the same for your board.
 Other people like as many inspirational images as possible overlapping.
 This may mean chaos to one person, but for another, it may mean connection and closeness.
 Do what works for you, but be intentional about what you’re doing.

-2. Get to securing your pictures.
+2. Secure your pictures.
 Glue sticks and rubber cement tend to work best.
 School glue tends to make the paper wavy.
 Some people like to use push pins or tacks on bulletin boards.